How to transport my car from New Jersey (NJ) to California (CA)

-Online scams happen daily and the auto transport industry has not escaped the online scammers.
+Online auto transport scams happen daily and the auto transport industry has not escaped the online scammers.
 We believe that transporting a vehicle should be a worry-free experience so we’ve decided that today’s blog will be about how to avoid an auto transport scam.

-How car shipping scams operate
+How do car shipping scams operate?

-Unscrupulous scammers operate all around the world, and unfortunately, people who want to sell or relocate their vehicles can be a target.
+Unscrupulous auto transport scammers operate all around the world, and unfortunately, people who want to sell or relocate their vehicles can be a target.
 These scammers operate by copying information from a legitimate auto shipping company’s website and using it to create their own fake site.

-Different types of auto transport scams
+What are the different types of auto transport scams?

 Once they have created a website, they can target the unsuspecting public in a variety of ways.